mmiz02/eportfolio/exec-summary.md

 - Medical Images; stores metadata of available medical images and links to external cloud storage site where image is held.

 ## Database Management System (DBMS) Selection
 PostgreSQL, Microsoft SQL Server, and NoSQL were compare, from which PostgreSQL was chosen for its reliability, security, and compliance.
-It was also more cost-effective thn Microsoft SQL Server, which would have been more expensive and led to vendor-depenency.
+It was also more cost-effective than Microsoft SQL Server, which would have been more expensive and led to vendor-depenency.
 NoSQL would have been more suitable for unstructured data but it had reduced compliance and auditability.

 ## Hosting Solution
 Amazon Web Services (AWS) was chosen as it provided automated backups, global data-storing centers, and GDPR compliance (AWS, 2025).
 It also offered storage options (S3) for unstructured data and is widely used for clinical research.